Oussamaosman02/php-tuto-old/README.md

 // Philip
 ```

-But what if we actually don't want that our conditinal variable have value if the condition is not met?.
+But what if we actually don't want that our conditional variable have value if the condition is not met?.
 What if we really don't want the `else` statement?

 For this problem we have two solutions: